-Major responsibilities of the Career & Technical Education (CTE) department include:
+Major responsibilities of the Career & Technical Education (CTE) department:

-providing leadership in career education for all grade levels, assistance with District-Wide Career Fair, support with development of students' Educational Devlopment Plan using Career Cruising
+- Providing leadership in career education for all grade levels, assistance with District-Wide Career Fair, support with development of students' Educational Development Plan using Career Cruising

-documenting school-business partnerships, maintaining the Partnerships for Education Council and its' sub committees, facilitating meetings and events, maintaining current Communtiy Resource Guide, planning annual Recognition Breakfast
+- Documenting school-business partnerships, maintaining the Partnerships for Education Council and its' sub committees, facilitating meetings and events, maintaining current Community Resource Guide, planning annual Recognition Breakfast

-planning and supervising all Safe & Drug Free Schools acitivites, providing training on drug prevention and submitting reports as required by the state
+- Planning and supervising all Safe & Drug Free Schools activities, providing training on drug prevention and submitting reports as required by the state

 All career and technical education programs follow the district’s policies of nondiscrimination on the basis of race, color, religion, national origin, gender, disability, age, height, weight, marital status, genetic information or any other legally protected characteristic, in its programs and activities, including employment opportunities.
 In addition, arrangements can be made to ensure that the lack of English language proficiency is not a barrier to admission or participation.